f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 sh ./init.sh
 ```

-You can verify that the folder with the keys has been created.
+You can verify that the folder with the SSH keys has been created.
+The folder is used during Docker build operation.

-## Docker Setup (_optional_)
+## Docker Setup

 We recommend using a jump host (Linux machine) where you can configure the required services, such as Docker, which includes demo apps.
-Docker setup is only used for initialization and/or [Automated Workflow](#automated-workflow-guide). **If you prefer not to use Docker, you can skip this step but in that case make sure Ansible, Python 3 and Terraform are installed in Jump Host.**
+If using UDF Blueprint Deployment, the Ubuntu jump host is already provided with the included SSH keys for the Blueprint environment.
+Docker setup is only used for initialization and/or [Automated Workflow](#automated-workflow-guide).

-### 1. Build Docker
+**NOTE: At this point if you're using your own (non-UDF) environment, make sure you Git clone clone the [repository](https://github.com/f5devcentral/bigip_automation_examples.git) and navigate to the directory: `bigip/bigip_next/security/migrate-from-tmos/docker-env/` directory of the cloned repository.**

 Next, we will build Docker.
 Note that executing this command can take some time.